nilofi/misc/README.md

 - [@xenon.js/configs](./packages/js/configs)
 - [@xenon.types/cocos-creator](./packages/types/cocos-creator)

-You can refer to the documentation of each package for more detailed information, and packages that are not recommended for use in production environments will be explicitly stated.
+You can consult the documentation for each package for more details.

 ## Contributing